 According to statistics, revenue from Canadian e-commerce retail trade sales increased from $800 million CAD in 2016 to $1.3 billion CAD in 2018 and is expected to continue growing.
 Over 87 percent of the population has Internet access, which means there’s a tremendous pool of potential online buyers.

-Since Amazon launched its services in Canada, the country generates 7% of the total Amazon’s sales revenue annually.
-These facts show Canadians are interested in buying from U.S. stores.
+Since Amazon launched its services in Canada, the country generates 7% of the total of Amazon’s sales revenue annually.
+These facts show Canadians are buying from U.S. stores.
 But why are there still difficulties with handling freight from the U.S. across the Canadian border?

 Are There Any Specific Regulations for Shipping to Canada?

 Just like every other country, Canada has its own customs regulations, duties and taxes.
 It is the second largest country in the world, so even internal shipments must take time.
 According to Canadian customs rules, every package valued more than $20 CAD is a subject of duty.